Staff Technology Acceptable Use Policy

 GENERAL TERMS AND CONDITIONS

-- Employees have no specific ownership or possessory right in District-owned device used or in the information stored or created therein.
+- Employees have no specific ownership or possessory right in District-owned devices used or in the information stored or created therein.

 - Only the employee assigned by the District to the device may use the device.

 - The District may confiscate any District-owned device at any time and without cause.
 If the District confiscates a District-owned device, an employee is no longer the authorized possessor of the device.

 - District-owned devices are the property of the District.
 District-owned devices and the information contained therein may be assigned or used by other employees, on as-needed basis, in furtherance of the District’s operational and administrative objectives.

 - Employees have no reasonable expectation of privacy in using District managed technology and services.